Menopause After a Hysterectomy

 Surgical or Induced Menopause

 The bad news is that a surgical menopause is normally much more severe than a regular one, because the body is not given time to adjust to a lowered estrogen production.
 A lot of doctors will recommend a woman immediately start hormone replacement therapy after her ovaries are taken.
+Credit: Wikimedia Commons by Belinda Hankins MillerUsually this treatment will begin while the woman is still hospitalized.

 Hormone replacement therapy can help alleviate most, if not all, of a woman's severe menopausal symptoms.
 This therapy comes in a variety of options, too.
 HRT can be administered by pills, creams, gels, or even patches.